scraperwiki/swbox/README.md

 `swbox help` – Show documentation

 ## Coming soon

-`swbox sync` (from inside a local clone) – Synchronise the local clone with the original box, one-off

 `swbox watch` (from inside a local clone) – Synchronise changes to the local clone *as they are made*